Noah Eile: New York Red Bulls

+Bristol City

+On 2 February 2026, Eile joined EFL Championship club Bristol City signing a three-and-a-half-year contract.
+Noah scored his first goal for the club on 3 April 2026 in a 2–1 victory over Charlton Athletic.

 International career

 Eile has played in various Swedish junior national teams, including the Swedish under-21 team.
 With the under-17, he took part, among other things, in the U17 European Championships in 2019.